jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When this section applies
 (1) This section applies when a shareholder—
   (a) is paid an amount in relation to a share on the liquidation of the company:
-  (b) is treated under section FL 2 (Treatment of emigrating companies and their shareholders) as being paid an amount in relation to a share in the company.
+  (b) is treated under section FL 2 or FL 3 (which relate to the treatment of emigrating companies and their shareholders) as being paid an amount in relation to a share in the company.
 Return of subscribed capital or capital gains
 (2) The amount paid is a dividend only to the extent to which it is more than— (a) the available subscribed capital per share calculated under the ordering rule; and